tekook/MFBot-Terminal/README.md

     tty: true
 ```

-Note: stdin_open & tty is neccesary via compose so the shell is interactive.
+Note : stdin_open & tty is neccesary via compose so the shell is interactive.